Fourth of July holiday closings

 • Offices and courts in Galveston County and the Federal Courthouse will be closed Monday.

-• City offices in Santa Fe will be closed Friday through Monday.

-• City offices in Galveston, Bayou Vista, Clear Lake Shores, Dickinson, Friendswood, Hitchcock, Kemah, League City, Texas City and Tiki Island will be closed Monday.
+• City offices in Galveston, Bayou Vista, Clear Lake Shores, Dickinson, Friendswood, Hitchcock, Kemah, League City, Santa Fe, Texas City and Tiki Island will be closed Monday.

-• Trash services will not be interrupted in the city of Texas City.
+• Trash services will not be interrupted in the cities of Texas City and League City.

 • Information wasn’t provided from the cities of Jamaica Beach and La Marque.